Bell crashes NASCAR playoff field with win at New Hampshire - WHIZ News

 “That one was much needed right there,” the 27-year-old Bell said.

-Bell mastered the track where he won Xfinity Series races in 2018, 2019 and 2021, holding off Chase Elliott, last week’s winner at Atlanta Motor Speedway.
+Bell mastered the track where he won Xfinity Series races in 2018, 2019 and 2021 and was second in the Cup race last year, holding off Chase Elliott — last week’s winner at Atlanta Motor Speedway.

 Bell is the 14th driver to earn a spot in the 16-driver playoff field.
 With six races left in the regular season, it leaves open the possibility that more than 16 drivers could win a race and the final playoff spot or spots would be decided on points.